-The audit team noted that Laois County Council makes use of the SOPs detailed above, and the review of the establishment files provided evidence of this.
-In particular, the risk assessment carried out in respect of the 11 establishments assessed; the form, which is provided as an appendix to SOP D25: Risk Assessment of Establishments, had been used and a copy of the completed document was maintained on the establishment file.
+The audit team noted that Limerick County Council makes use of the SOPs detailed above, and the review of the establishment files provided evidence of this.
+In particular, the risk assessment carried out in respect of 10 of the 12 establishments assessed; the form, which is provided as an appendix to the SOP D25 (Risk Assessment of Establishments), had been used and a copy of the completed document was maintained on the establishment file.
+The remaining 2 establishments, which had recently been approved, had been provisionally assigned a risk rating pending the collection of the appropriate information that would enable a formal assessment to be conducted.

-Laois County Council also uses the triplicate book of inspection reports, the template for which is provided in SOP M2: Hygiene Inspections of Establishments and SOP A6: Slaughter House Inspections / Audits.
+Limerick County Council also uses the triplicate book of inspection reports, the template for which is provided in SOP M2: Hygiene Inspections of Establishments and SOP A6: Slaughter House Inspections / Audits.
 The audit team verified that the inspection report is completed for every official control inspection.
-The inspection reports, which are left with the FBOs are not very detailed, but do contain a relatively clear explanation of the non compliance and required corrective action.
-The audit team observed that these are official control records and noted that more detail would be beneficial.
-It was also noted that the FBOs confirmed in the two establishments, audited, that a verbal explanation in relation to audit findings and any non compliances which are identified during official control inspections is also provided.
-The audit team noted, that in some instances, where it is deemed appropriate, following an inspection, a non compliance and corrective action form, which is provided as part of QP 1: Non Compliance Procedure, is also used.
+A good level of detail is provided to the FBO, in these inspection reports.
+The audit team noted, that in some instances, where it is deemed appropriate, a non compliance and corrective action report form is also used, following an inspection.
+Evidence of the use of the non compliance and corrective action report forms, as provided for in QP 1: Non Compliance Procedure, were provided to the audit team in several of the establishment files examined.